-Anne Heche is one of Hollywood’s sought after and versatile actresses in the areas of film, television and stage.
-She has garnered critical praise for her talents which have earned her Tony and Emmy award nominations.
+A versatile actresses in the areas of film, television and stage, Anne Heche garnered critical praise for her talents which earned her Tony and Emmy award nominations.

 In 2015, Heche starred as Lynn Monahan, the head of the Jerusalem FBI office and Peter Connelly’s (Jason Isaacs) boss in the event series “DIG,” which premiered on USA Network.
 The action thriller, filmed in Jerusalem, Croatia and New Mexico, is from executive producers Tim Kring (“Heroes”) and Gideon Raff “Homeland.”